JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 #> [1] "d" "c"
 ```

-## Npm Packages {#v8-npm}
+## NPM Packages {#v8-npm}

 We can also use [npm](https://www.npmjs.com/) packages, though not all will work.
-Npm is node's Package Manager, or in a sense Node's equivalent of CRAN.
+NPM is node's Package Manager, or in a sense Node's equivalent of CRAN.

-To use npm packages we need [browserify](http://browserify.org/), a node library to bundle all dependencies of an npm package into a single file which can subsequently be imported in V8.
-Browserify is itself an npm package, and therefore requires Node.js to be installed.
+To use NPM packages we need [browserify](http://browserify.org/), a node library to bundle all dependencies of an NPM package into a single file which can subsequently be imported in V8.
+Browserify is itself an NPM package, and therefore requires Node.js to be installed.
 The reason browserify is required is that the JavaScript code written for Node.js is different from that which should be written for web browsers, therefore importing a Javascript file built with node.js in a browser may not work: browserify will translate node.js code (where necessary) into JavaScript code the browser can run.

 You can install browserify globally with the following the `g` flag.
 Install node.js and type the following the terminal.